ortus-docs/cfcouchbase-sdk-docs/usage/transformers.md

 );
 ```

-**Note:** Once you specify a custom data marshaller, you are overriding all **Data Serialization** functionality above.
+> **Tip** Once you specify a custom data marshaller, you are overriding all **Data Serialization** functionality above.
 So you are on your own now buddy!
 Like good 'ol spidey says: With Much Power Comes Much Responsibility!